stefan-hoeck/idris2-uv/docs/src/Docs/UV/Intro.md

 C library *libuv* is a library for event-driven asynchronous programming.
 It is used - and was primarily developed for use - by Node.js.
-This project, idris2-uv, provides bindings the functionality of libuv to make its asynchronous model available to Idris2.
+This project, idris2-uv, provides bindings to the functionality of libuv to make its asynchronous model available to Idris2.